Gijón: Public transport

 Gijón currently has 18 bus lines and four more Búho (owl) lines.
 The owl services work on Friday and Saturday nights, and daily in the months of July and August.

 Railway

 The city is served by the Gijón Railway Station.

 Roads and highways

 Government

 PSOE governed the city from 1979 to 2011, the longest continuous period since Spain's transition to democracy.

-Ana González Rodríguez, the current mayor, was elected mayor on 15 June 2019 and she is a member of PSOE.
+Carmen Moriyón, the current mayor, was elected mayor on 17 June 2023.
+She is a member of Asturian Forum.